MERCHANT AGREEMENT

 (b) Not to copy, reproduce or reduce to writing any part thereof except as may be reasonably necessary for the purposes contemplated within the Agreement and that any copies, reproductions or reductions to writing so made shall remain the property of the Disclosing Party;

-(c) Not to disclose the same whether to its employees or to third parties except in confidence to such of its employees, directors, officers, advisors, and agents, including its respective affiliates (“Representatives”), who need to know the same for the purpose contemplated in the Agreement provided always that the obligations found within this Agreement are made known to such Representatives and that such Representatives are bound by the same obligations found herein;
+(c) Not to disclose the same whether to its employees or to third parties except in confidence to such of its employees, directors, officers, advisors, and agents, including its respective affiliates and related corporation (“Representatives”), who need to know the same for the purpose contemplated in the Agreement provided always that the obligations found within this Agreement are made known to such Representatives and that such Representatives are bound by the same obligations found herein;

 (d) To be responsible for the performance of sub-clauses (a), (b) and (c) above on the part of its Representatives to whom the same is disclosed pursuant to sub- clause (c) above; and